 - Scatter plots.
 There are three different types of scatter plots that can be used for the analysis. - Background against foreground intensities.
 This plot can help to decide whether the background intensity is additive to the foreground intensity.
-The background intensities are usually much lower than the foreground intensities.
-In consequence, there is an unreal idea of linearity, and this would suggest an additive effect of the background to the foreground intensities. - Scatter plot of the background of both channels - Scatter plot of the foreground of both channels.
+However, since the background intensities are usually much lower than the foreground intensities, this scatter plot often suggests a linear relationship due just to the small effect that the background subtraction has in the foreground intensities. - Scatter plot of the background of both channels - Scatter plot of the foreground of both channels.

-The last two will give some clues to clarify if the relationship in both, foreground and background, is similar.
+The last two will give some clues to clarify if the relationship in both, fore-ground and background, is similar.
 We could then extend conclusions from the background to the foreground and vice-versa.